+What is CoolSculpting.article.Derm Laser.SA

+/what is CoolSculpting

+Kw: What is CoolSculpting

-CoolSculpting is a cosmetic treatment procedure that freezes the fat cells in targeted regions of your body.
+Meta: CoolSculpting is a cosmetic treatment procedure that freezes the fat cells in targeted regions of your body.
 Another name for this treatment is cryolipolysis, and just like liposuction, it helps remove difficult body fat.

-What is CoolSculpting and How it Works
+What is CoolSculpting and How Does it Work

-Are you looking for a treatment to reduce body fat areas?
-Well, CoolSculpting is a non-invasive cosmetic treatment that can help you.

-What is Cool Sculpting

 CoolSculpting is a cosmetic treatment procedure that freezes the fat cells in targeted regions of your body.
 Another name for this treatment is cryolipolysis, and just like liposuction, it helps remove difficult body fat.

-This is a non-invasive procedure, meaning there are no anesthetic or cuts involved.
-There it is far less risky than liposuction.
-CoolSculpting is a safe and FDA-approved procedure.
-However, it would be best if you learned about how it works before opting for it.
+Unlike liposuction, CoolSculpting is a non-invasive procedure.
+Therefore there are no anesthetic, surgery, or incisions.
+Moreover, the fat-freezing procedure is a safe and FDA-approved treatment.
+So what is CoolSculpting capable of doing for your physique?
+Read on to find out.

-How does it Work?
+Learn more about CoolSculpting >>

+What is CoolSculpting’s Science?

-CoolSculpting uses freezing temperatures to break down stubborn body fat cells.
+CoolSculpting uses the science of cryolipolysis.
+It employs freezing temperatures to break down stubborn body fat cells.
 The cold temperature does not damage any other cells like it does fat cells.
-Therefore, you will not have any side effects, such as damage to underlying tissues and skin.
+Therefore, there is no damage to underlying tissues and skin.

-During the treatment, the CoolSculpting practitioner will vacuum the fatty tissue area into an application to cool the fat cells.
+During the treatment, the CoolSculpting practitioner vacuums the fatty tissue area into an applicator to cool the fat cells.
 The freezing temperature will numb that particular skin area.
-Some people describe it as a cooling sensation; therefore, you will feel no pain.
+Some people describe it as a cooling sensation; most patients report the treatment as easily tolerable.

-The entire treatment may take up to an hour without any need for recovery time.
-You may feel soreness in the body area of treatment.
-This is similar to a temporary sensation you may feel in case of a minor muscle injury and/or intense workout.

-It takes between 4 to 6 months after the CoolSculpting procedure for the fat cells to disappear.
-During this time, your fat area will decrease by 20 percent on average.
+Most treatments take 35 minutes.
+The recovery time required is minimal to none.

+Results appear within 8 to 12 weeks.
+Fat cells continue to be eliminated from the body for 4 to 6 months after the CoolSculpting procedure.

-Not a Weight Loss Treatment
+What CoolSculpting is Not: Not a Weight Loss Treatment

 Remember, CoolSculpting is not a weight-loss treatment.
-It is more of a body shaping treatment.
-CoolSculpting will eliminate portions of fatty cells from the targeted body area.
+It is more of a body-shaping treatment.
+CoolSculpting eliminates portions of fatty cells from the targeted body area.
 These eliminated cells cannot grow back.
-Therefore, CoolSculpting is long-lasting fat reduction treatment.
+Therefore, CoolSculpting is a long-lasting fat reduction treatment.

-Does CoolSculpting Really Work
+Does CoolSculpting Really Work?

-CoolSculpting has a promising success rate.
-The treatment is effective for removing body fat with fewer side effects.
-The effectiveness of the treatment also depends on your lifestyle and other factors.
-If a person continues to lead a sedentary lifestyle with an unhealthy diet intake, CoolSculpting might not be too effective.
+What is CoolSculpting’s success rate?
+It’s very high.
 According to research, people, on average, lose 14.6 to 28.5 of their body fat due to Coolsculpting treatment.
 Another study suggested fat reduction within two months of treatment.

+See before and after results >>

 Body Areas Where CoolSculpting is effective

-You can treat the following skin regions on your body
+You can treat the following regions on your body

 Upper arms